AlexYouXin/PnPNet/README.md

 # Usage
-If you want to train the model from scratch, run the training script as following.
+If you want to train the model from scratch, please follow the next steps.
+1. fix the experimental settings for specific datasets
-`python train.py`
+2. `python train.py`

 # Citation